Arctuition/dart-ffi-crash/README.md

 There are two ways to verify.
 Same program call ffi interface and c++ plugin.
 Crash in Ffi module( c++ code be called) can not be captured.
 Crash in c++ plugins can be captured.

-In addation, crash in main function can be captured.
+In addition, crash in main function can be captured.

 ## Getting Started